Our Verdict

 LATCH Storage

 Latch connector storage is under the seat, which flips up for installation.
-The space is big enough and easy to access and feels like a better design than other Britax options we looked at.
+The space is big enough and easy to access, and it feels like a better design than other Britax options we looked at.
 The connection hooks are within reach and not too far back.

 Cover

-There are a lot of loops and pegs on this cover, and most are in tight spaces where it can be hard to find or reach them.
-If you want a finished look, the sides also require pushing in the material.
+This cover has many loops and pegs, most of which are in tight spaces where they can be hard to find or reach.
+To achieve a finished look, the sides also require pushing in the material.

 Comfort/Quality

-This seat has a somewhat better-than-average result for comfort and quality.
-While these results might be impressive for a cheaper seat, this option is on the spendy side and feels like a disappointment compared to other options.
+This seat's comfort and quality are somewhat better than average.
+While these results might be impressive for a cheaper seat, this option is on the spendy side and feels like a disappointment compared to others in this price range.

 The main seating material isn't as comfy as the infant insert.
 The shoulder pads are seen together, so there is no adjustment as little ones grow.
 The seating area has breathable material down the side, which might be useful in hotter weather without adding anything abrasive.
 The infant insert has separate head and body components.
 The head padding isn't as much as the remainder, but the outer headrest is well-padded.
 It feels like a great combination of comfort and cooling.